ahsan-fayyaz/Data-Science-World-Happiness/README.md

 - Rezwana Kabita
   - Helped Clean the datasets and wrote scripts to visualize and understand the data better.
 - Shanshan Li
-  - Collected all raw datasets
+  - Collected all raw datasets.